jj1bdx/erlang-freebsd-port/README.md

 HiPE for 18.2 on 10.2-STABLE, built based on Jimmy Olgeni's Ports `lang/erlang` and `lang/erlang-runtime18`.

+See https://github.com/erlang/otp/pull/926 for the patch details for HiPE.

 ## Please check FreeBSD official Ports first.

 I will no longer maintain this archive regularly.